srikantpatnaik/noNoise/README.md

        ffmpeg2theora vid.wmv -o vid.ogv

    Now converting wmv into our favorite ogv format.
-This will create a 'vid.ogv' of almost same size that of original video.
+This will create a `vid.ogv` of almost same size that of original video.

 License